zarr-developers/zarr-developers.github.io/_posts/2020-10-21-zarr-v3-first-draft.md

   - `".json"` suffix for the metadata document by default, and should ease exploration with external tools.

-# Area we request feedback on.
+# Areas we request feedback on.

 We solicit feedback on the following area during the RFC period of this first